BME-MIT-IET/iet-hf-2022-en-muck/doc/Test Code Coverage with gcov.md

 `apt install lcov`

 ## Steps for running gcov
+---

+*Disclaimer: Code coverage is automatically run in our CI build.*

+---
 - **Step 1: Compile the files**

 After running the docker image and building the program with the `make` command, run these command on the console.